 Staff are aware that behaviours linked to issues such as drug taking, alcohol abuse, domestic abuse, deliberately missing education and sexting (also known as youth produced sexual imagery) put children in danger.

-An overview of specific safeguarding issues and our response are provided within appendix 6.
+An overview of specific safeguarding issues and our response are provided at the end of the policy.

-21.0 Governor Responsibilities
+22.0 Governor Responsibilities

-Governing bodies and proprietors should ensure they facilitate a whole school approach to safeguarding.
-This means ensuring safeguarding and child protection is at the forefront and underpin all relevant aspects of process and policy development.
-Ultimately, all systems, processes and policies should operate with the

-best interests of the child at their heart.
-(KCSiE 2021)
+Governing bodies and proprietors should ensure they facilitate a whole school or college approach to safeguarding.
+This means involving everyone in the school or college, and ensuring that safeguarding, and child protection are at the forefront and underpin all relevant aspects of process and policy development.
+Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart (KCSiE 2024)

 As a school we ensure that the Governing bodies and proprietors ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
-KCSiE 2022 highlights “This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding”.
+KCSiE 2024 highlights “This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.”

 The Governing Board fully recognises its responsibilities with regard to Safeguarding and promoting the welfare of children in accordance with Government guidance.

 The Governing Board have agreed processes which allow them to monitor and ensure that the school: